 If there is a substantial life expectancy remaining, it is advisable for the donors to authorize the personal representatives to make such changes as are reasonably necessary or desirable to adjust the easement document to then-current conditions and practices.
 A stewardship donation, which a conservation organization will likely need in order to be able to accept the conservation easement, should also be worked out in advance and included in the will subject to adjustment to then-current currency values.

 As long as the personal representatives are authorized by the will or applicable law to make donations of the assets of the estate, they may elect to donate a conservation easement on that property before the filing of the estate tax return.
 There are federal and, possibly, state tax benefits for electing to do so that are discussed below.

 A conservation easement granted by a decedent before death will reduce the value of the property for both federal estate tax and state inheritance tax purposes.
-Not only will the property subject to the conservation easement be valued as restricted for estate tax purposes but the donor will also have the opportunity to deduct the appraised value of a charitable donation of a conservation easement qualifying under Code §170(h) during the donor’s lifetime.
+Not only will the property subject to the conservation easement be valued as restricted for estate tax purposes but the donor will also have the opportunity to deduct the appraised value of a charitable donation of a conservation easement—that meets the requirements of §170(h) of the Internal Revenue Code—during the donor’s lifetime.

 If the deceased landowner failed to grant a conservation easement while alive, the personal representatives can still take advantage of a tax benefit by donating a conservation easement before the filing of the estate tax return.
-If the conservation easement otherwise qualifies as a charitable contribution under Code §170(h), the appraised value of the conservation easement can be claimed as a charitable deduction for estate tax purposes under the authority of Code §2055(f).
+If the conservation easement otherwise qualifies as a charitable contribution under §170(h), the appraised value of the conservation easement can be claimed as a charitable deduction for estate tax purposes under the authority of §2055(f) of the Code.